 - 1. The student will read the Epistle to the Hebrews in Greek and learn the distinctive style of this author's work. - 2.
-The student will improve his/her understanding of Greek grammar, particularly syntax. - 3.
-The student will identify the argument of Hebrews so as to understand its message. - 4.
+The student will improve his/her understanding of Greek grammar, particularly syntax.

+- 3. The student will identify the flow of the argument of Hebrews so as to understand its overall message. - 4.
 The student will identify the sections of Hebrews in a manner consistent with the argument and yet manageable for teaching and/or preaching. - 5.
-The student will prepare and write a series of five sermons or lesson plans which are based on select texts from Hebrews but which also as a series reflect the whole message of the Epistle.
+The student will prepare and write a series of exegetical projects which are based on selected texts from Hebrews but which also as group reflect the whole message of the Epistle.
+Each project results in a sermon outline or a lesson/ study plan.
 This is the major assignment in the course.
 At least two of the five will be developed in some detail during the class sessions.
-These sermons or lessons will be:

-- expository in nature; - \diamond based on units of the text which are of a length realistic for teaching or preaching; - consistent with the message and emphasis of the whole of Hebrews; - ✤ relevant to a contemporary audience; - \diamond and as a whole will reflect the message of Hebrews in such a way that the audience will have an appreciation of the whole message of the whole of Hebrews. - 6.
+These projects will require the student to: - \ research, reflect, synthesize and demonstrate the relevance to their understanding of the passage, - ❖ base the projects on units of the text which are of a length realistic for teaching or preaching; - select units of text which are consistent with the message and emphasis of the whole of Hebrews: - select units of text which after exeges is have a message which is relevant to a contemporary audience; - select units which as a whole will reflect the message of Hebrews in such a way that the audience, if they heard all of sermons/lessons, will have an appreciation of the whole message of the whole of Hebrews. - 6.
 The student will examine the thesis of Hebrews so as to be able to demonstrate the unity of the epistle in theme and form.
-Students will learn the distinctiveness of this epistle's Christology.
+Students will learn the distinctiveness of the sermon's Christology.
 Students will formulate a thesis as to the identity of the addressees of this epistle and the nature of the heresy (heresies) which were weakening the church.
 The student will consider the relation of the epistle to the thought of Philo of Alexandria, the Old Testament, Hellenistic Judaism and Greco-Roman paganism and how this affects the meaning of the epistle.
-Students will be challenged to proclaim this epistle's message of encouragement (paraklhsij) to our contemporary church in a manner consistent with the epistle itself.
+Students will be challenged to proclaim this sermon's message of encouragement (paraklhsij) to our contemporary church in a manner consistent with the sermon itself and relevant to our context..